-Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that on October 14, 2008, Financial Industry Regulatory Authority, Inc. ("FINRA") (f/k/a National Association of Securities Dealers, Inc. ("NASD")) filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by FINRA.
+Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act") 1 and Rule 19b-4 thereunder,2 notice is hereby given that on October 14, 2008, Financial Industry Regulatory Authority, Inc. ("FINRA") (f/k/a National Association of Securities Dealers, Inc. ("NASD")) filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been substantially prepared by FINRA.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.

-I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-FINRA is proposing to amend NASD Rules 12214, 12514 and 12904 of Code of Arbitration Procedure for Customer Disputes ("Customer Code") and NASD Rules 13214, 13514 and 13904 of the Code of Arbitration Procedure for Industry Disputes ("Industry Code") to require arbitrators to provide an explained decision upon the joint request of the parties.
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change and NASD Rules 13214, 13514 and 13904 of the Code of Arbitration Procedure for Industry Disputes ("Industry Code," and together with the Customer Code, the "Codes") to require arbitrators to provide an explained decision upon the joint request of the parties.
 Below is the text of the proposed rule change.
-Proposed new language is underlined; proposed deletions are in brackets.
+Proposed new language is in italics; proposed deletions are in brackets.